ttntm/sfmc-utils/README.md

 Get all rows from an SFMC data extension.

-Use this one for bigg/er tables - regular lookups have a hard 2000 row limit.
+Use this one for tables with many rows - regular lookups have a hard 2000 row limit.

 ### Params